Most parents would agree that baby accessories, such as hats and shoes, have a way of making your little one look even

-But what shoes should newborns wear?
+But what type should newborns wear?
 Do they need to wear booties?

-And what exactly should you look for in a pair of baby shoes?
+And what exactly should you look for when buying a pair?

 Let’s take a look.

 When Should Babies Start Wearing Shoes?

 Babies don’t need to wear hard-soled shoes until they start walking confidently.

 This could be anywhere between 9 to 18 months of age depending on your baby’s development.

-Logically, if you think back to why we wear shoes – to protect our feet – there’s no reason for a baby to wear a pair of shoes if they simply sit in a stroller, crawls around and sleeps all day.
+Logically, if you think back to why we wear them – to protect our feet – there’s no reason for a baby to wear a pair of shoes if they simply sit in a stroller, crawls around and sleeps all day.

 There are also drawbacks to dressing a baby in shoes too early.

-If you put your little one in shoes when they’re just learning to walk, a shoe with an inflexible soles will make it difficult for your baby to learn to move their feet properly.
+If you put your little one in a pair when they’re just learning to walk, a shoe with an inflexible soles will make it difficult for your baby to learn to move their feet properly.

 The advice from pediatricians is for a baby to lean to walk barefoot, which will help strengthen their muscles and help your little one develop their balance.

 Should Newborns Wear Shoes?

 This depends on what you call a shoe.

-Although you might be tempted to dress your little one in a pair of traditional shoes, there is no reason for a newborn to wear structured or hard-soled shoes similar to the ones adults wear.
+Although you might be tempted to dress your little one in a pair of traditional shoes, there is no reason for a newborn to wear structured or hard-soled ones similar to those that adults wear.